-(d) Credit for continuing education approved by another state
+(c) Credit for continuing education approved by another state

-Currently practicing, competent real estate appraisers in another state applying for renewal, or provisional licensing in the state of Connecticut shall satisfy the provisions of chapter 400g of the Connecticut General Statutes and sections 20-504-1 to 20-504-12, inclusive, of the Regulations of Connecticut State Agencies, except that such appraisers may submit continuing education courses or seminars that have been approved by the issuing authority for consideration by the commission as equivalent continuing education, provided that the total number of classroom hours submitted shall be consistent with the continuing education requirements.
-Appraisers are also required to complete the three (3) hour mandatory appraisal law course.
+Currently practicing, competent real estate appraisers in another state applying for renewal or provisional licensing in the state of Connecticut shall satisfy the provisions of chapter 400g of the Connecticut General Statutes and sections 20-504-1 to 20-504-12, inclusive, of the Regulations of Connecticut State Agencies, except that such appraisers may submit continuing education courses or seminars that have been approved by the issuing authority for consideration by the commission as equivalent continuing education, provided that the total number of classroom hours submitted shall be consistent with the continuing education requirements.
+All appraisers shall comply with Connecticut's continuing education requirements, including the completion of the three (3) hour mandatory appraisal law course and the seven (7) hour USPAP update course as part of the required twenty eight (28) total hours of courses during each two (2) year continuing education cycle.

-(e) Real estate appraisal reviewers certified in another state
+(d) Real estate appraisal reviewers certified in another state